A sci-fi short story by Tyler Golec

-Year: 73 P.C.
+Year: 73 SA

 That was what he was doing now.
 His unit had left for the safety of somewhere else and left him in a dense shrub.
-Plants didn’t grow tall here in the soft earth.
+Plants didn’t grow tall here on the soft earth.
 Here they grew dense.
 Tony never really thought of himself as brave, so when he found himself reading a Project with two dozen men, he began his retreat swiftly.
 After transmitting his readings, of course.
 Projects were for soldiers to deal with, not him.

 The Project was still there.
 Then it was just his men and the project was gone.
 It had engaged its stealth, why it hadn’t earlier was beyond Tony.
 He knew this meant the Project would be leaving its men behind and perusing him.

-He was not going to be returned to Molly with his face peeled back, or with patterns carved into him with a Projects plasma weapon till he died purely from the pain of it.
+He was not going to be returned to Molly with his face peeled back or with patterns carved into him with a Projects plasma weapon till he died purely from the pain of it.
 That was when he stopped running.

-“Hey Mol.
+“Hey, Mol.
 Just need to say I love you one more time – so yeah, I love you.”
 His voice was beginning to crack.
 “And, well… maybe it may be good to hold on to this for April when she’s older… you know?
 Hey April, I know I never got to see you walk and stuff but I want you to know this.
 I love you.
-I love so much I got my self-involved in this mess.
-I can’t pretend like I understand you, or your future.
+I love you so much.
+I got my self-involved in a real mess.
+I’m sorry I won’t be there for you.
 Just know this… I love you.”

 “He wanted to die,” Project Nine responded.
 “Death he found, though through his own devices.”